 ● The social domain is another fairly evident area.
 Children must cooperation and have good communication skills for the team to work together to create the game.

 ● IMHO, there’s no time a child isn’t developing in the cognitive domain.
-For this game, they need to recognize colors; be able to count; and understand commands.
+In this this game, they need to recognize colors; be able to count; and understand commands.
 Perhaps they’ll:

 ◦ Learn new color names